-Los Angeles radio station, KDAY 1580-AM was the first hip-hop radio station.
+Los Angeles radio station, KDAY 1580-AM was the first radio station.
 KDAY disc jockey Steve Woods played The Sugarhill Gang‘s “Rapper's Delight” on its 1979 release.

 Dr. Dre and DJ Yella Boy were the first mixer DJs at the station and KDAY is now known as 93.5 KDAY-FM.